mgoldcoin/mgold/application-development-and-api/auth-api.md

 If you want to authorize a user in your service by means of his Waves account, here's the solution.
 In general, you should redirect the user to the official Waves Client (https://beta.wavesplatform.com/ — to be changed later) with certain query parameters including some arbitrary data for him to sign.

+That might be needed in cases when you need to either work with user personal data and be sure that a given blockchain account belongs to that user.

 ## Process

 0. You add the Waves Auth widget to your site.